jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 ### Digital and branding

 We work in both digital and print spaces with our partners.
 This can present interesting challenges ensuring accessibility is considered across different mediums.
+Checking font size and contrast of not only web based assets, but that when printed they will also be sufficient.

 ### Accessible digital documents